OWASP/www-chapter-ahmedabad/index.md

 19.)
 29th May 2021 : Google Meet (Virtual Meet) @ 11:00 AM

 ## Next Meetup Information
 We are coming on 28th August, 2021 on Saturday @ 11:00 AM.

+11:00 am - 11:15 am - News Bytes by Udit Chavda

+11:15 am - 11:45 am - Common Vulnerabilities in Forget password Functionality  by Harsh Bothra

+11:45 am - 12:15 pm - Need for Data Privacy by Kavani

 Registration link will be soon out.
 For more details stay tuned with us on our social media.